 5 Things You Should Know Before Relocating to Buenos Aires, Argentina

-1. Things You Should Consider While Negotiating A Job Offer
+1. Things You Should Consider While Negotiating a Job Offer

-If you have a job offer or you are applying for jobs in Buenos Aires as an expat, you should be aware of their currency crisis and inflation.
+If you have a job offer or you are applying for jobs in Buenos Aires as an ex-pat, you should be aware of their currency crisis and inflation.
 I will give you a real-life example.
-A guy started negotiating for a job offer in November 2015 and finalized his salary in pesos (local currency) based on the market situation there in November-December 2015.
+A guy started negotiating for a job offer in November 2015 and finalized his salary in pesos (local currency) based on the market situation there in November–December 2015.
 By the time he reached Argentina and actually received his first salary slip, it was already February 2016.
-By the time he received his salary, the currency had already depreciated by 35% to 40% .
+By the time he received his salary, the currency had already depreciated by 35% to 40%.

-So the important lesson to be learnt here is that always try to negotiate the contract in a stable international currency.
+So the important lesson to be learned here is that always try to negotiate the contract in a stable international currency.
 I would recommend you to negotiate your contract in terms of dollars.
 If this is not an option, you are taking a huge financial risk by accepting a job offer in an economically volatile country.

 Another option you can consider is to ask for part of your salary in dollars, which will ensure that your saving is not impacted, and part of it in local currency (Argentine pesos) to cover your local expenses.
-Also you should have an explicit clause mentioned in the salary contract about salary revision of all your salary components.
+Also, you should have an explicit clause mentioned in the salary contract about salary revision of all your salary components.
 Most people in Argentina get a salary revision every 6 months if the contract is in local currency.

 Most international medical insurance is not very useful in Argentina.
 So you should make sure you get a local Argentina medical insurance which is cashless and much easier to use.

 2. Visa & Work Permit Processing: Recommended Option

 If you have already accepted a job offer and are planning to start visa processing, you have two options for this: